Rus-ka/chat/README.md

 # Chat

 ## What is that?
-Free, multiplatform messaging app that lets you to send text messages and images.
+Free, multiplatform messaging app that lets user to send text messages and images.

 ## About this app